Peugeot 3008 SUV - Interior & comfort

 Peugeot’s decision to fit all 3008s with its i-Cockpit is welcome and generous.
 This 12.3-inch digital display replaces the speedometer, fuel gauge and other dashboard dials and can be configured to show sat-nav guidance, media playlists or information about fuel economy and journey times.
 Audi has offered a similar setup for some time, but usually as a pricey option.
-Peugeot’s decision to make it standard may cause other carmakers to follow suit in an effort to keep up.
+Peugeot’s decision to make it standard seems to have caused other carmakers to follow suit in an effort to keep up.
 For the facelift the screen has been upgraded for improved contrast, making it easier to read.

 Another nice touch is the row of seven silvered toggle switches below the 10-inch infotainment system, which has grown for the updated car and now has improved definition.
 These look almost like piano keys and work in conjunction with the touchscreen, bringing up music, ventilation and other modes.
 You still have to use the screen itself to adjust the temperature and other settings, though, but the screen is capacitive rather than resistive, so it’s much easier to operate than some setups.

-Just because the 3008 is well equipped, doesn’t mean there isn’t a fairly lengthy options list.
+Just because the Peugeot 3008 is well equipped, doesn’t mean there isn’t a fairly lengthy options list.
 Metallic paint is a near-essential for many and costs just over £500.
-Keyless entry and go is reasonably priced at £350 (even more so if you spend a further £400 on the powered tailgate), while we always recommend specifying a full-size spare wheel if possible, for which Peugeot asks £100.
+We always recommend specifying a full-size spare wheel if possible, for which Peugeot asks around £100.

 A wireless smartphone charging pad is available, along with Nappa leather upholstery and a panoramic sunroof.
 You can also choose a black pack that darkens the exterior trim on selected models.